If you test positive and live in a residence hall

 - Remember, this is temporary and not a FULL move to the isolation space.

 - Once you arrive at the isolation location, you will be notified of your room and be provided once again with a cart to move your belongings into your isolation space.
-You will also be provided keys, linens, a WiFi hot-spot, a shelf-stable snack bag, bottles of water and an information sheet.
-Housing staff will also ask you to confirm your dietary restrictions.
+You will also be provided keys and linens.

 - You will be provided with daily meal options, provided by Dining Services.
 You will select your meals prior to each day.